Romeo and Juliet: Hailee Steinfeld, Douglas Booth

 Well, Romeo and Juliet does play a key role in The Twilight Saga: New Moon.
 In Chris Weitz's 2009 movie, the vampire Edward Cullen (Robert Pattinson) gets to recite a brief poem to the human Bella Swan (Kristen Stewart), and subsequent plot twists and turns lead the teenage couple to Italy and a, huh, near-death experience.

 Just as accessible and even more successful was the 1968 Best Picture Oscar nominee directed by Franco Zeffirelli, and starring Olivia Hussey and Leonard Whiting.
-That Romeo and Juliet grossed $38.9 million in North America, or approx. $230m adjusted.
+That Romeo and Juliet grossed $38.9 million in North America, or approx. $230 million adjusted.

 Among the other movie versions of Romeo and Juliet, which pop up much more frequently than once every generation, are several silent ones (even silent screen vamp Theda Bara got to play Juliet); Renato Castellani's Venice Film Festival Golden Lion winner Romeo and Juliet (1954), starring Laurence Harvey and Susan Shentall; and Baz Luhrmann's Romeo + Juliet (1996), with Leonardo DiCaprio and Claire Danes.